Nigerian Senate pressures UK to reverse its COVID-19 'red list' travel ban

 The Senate has therefore called on the British Government to consider removing Nigeria from the red list.

-The upper legislative chamber advised the British Government to be sensitive to the diplomatic relations between both countries when taking a decision that affects Nigerian citizens.
+The upper legislative chamber advised the British Government to be sensitive to the diplomatic relationship between both countries when taking a decision that affects Nigerian citizens.

 The Senate urged the Federal Government to engage the British authorities to reverse Nigeria’s inclusion on the red list.